 The International Society for Technology in Education (ISTE) is a nonprofit organization that works with the global education community to accelerate the use of technology to solve tough problems and inspire innovation.
 Our worldwide network believes in the potential technology holds to transform teaching and learning.

 ISTE sets a bold vision for education transformation through the ISTE Standards, a framework for students, educators, administrators, coaches and computer science educators to rethink education and create innovative learning environments.
-ISTE hosts the annual ISTE Conference & Expo, one of the world’s most influential edtech events.
+ISTE hosts ISTELive, one of the world’s most influential annual edtech events.
 The organization’s professional learning offerings include online courses, professional networks, year-round academies, peer-reviewed journals and other publications.
 ISTE is also the leading publisher of books focused on technology in education.
 For more information or to become an ISTE member, visit iste.org.

 About Connecticut State Department of Education